redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 * Resolved an issue that was sometimes causing date fields to always fail validation.
 * Removed the random error text that sometimes appeared on form export.
 * Resolved an issue that sometimes caused the contents of plain text emails to not display properly in the form builder.
+* Date fields should no longer fail validation if their format is set to the default setting.

 == Changelog ==

+= 3.2.27 (11 May 2018) =

+*Bugs:*

+* Date fields should no longer fail validation if their format is set to the default setting.

 = 3.2.26 (10 May 2018) =